Your Appointment

 A referral from your general practitioner or gynecologist may not be needed to book a screening at the Stamford Health Breast Center, depending on your insurance.

 At every screening, you’ll receive a breast cancer risk assessment to help you understand your individual risk.
-If you’ve been previously told by a healthcare provider or it’s determined that you’re at higher risk, our high risk specialist will develop a personalized care plan that’s tailored for you.
+If you’ve been previously told by a health care provider that you’re at higher risk or this is determined during your visit, our high risk specialist can develop a personalized care plan that’s tailored for you.

 Our commitment to providing expert, patient-centered women’s care has been recognized by a number of highly-respected organizations.
 Schedule your annual mammogram at our award–winning Breast Center today.